-When Jon-Erik was a boy, he spent time making ill-conceived and ineffective booby traps under a white pine tree in his backyard.
+When Jon-Erik was a child, he spent time making ineffective booby traps under a white pine tree in his backyard.
 He also wrote rambling and ambitious science-fiction stories, which he printed out on a dot matrix printer and arranged on the basement floor.

-Jon-Erik has a bachelor of environmental studies from York University and a Masters of Education from the University of Toronto, Ontario Institute for Studies in Education.
+Jon-Erik has a Masters of Education from the University of Toronto, Ontario Institute for Studies in Education and a Bachelor of Environmental Studies from York University, where he studied environment, culture and communication.

 Jon-Erik lives in Guelph, Ontario with his three daughters and out-of-his-league wife.
 He wrote this bio in the third person with one hand, bouncing his 2 month old daughter who just at this very moment spat up on his shoulder--oh for @#$%! sakes